PyNoon/curriculum/week_5/exercise.md

 ## 2. Futurecoder

-Complete the following lesson on [futurecoder.io](https://futurecoder.io):
+Complete the following lessons on [futurecoder.io](https://futurecoder.io):

 1. A bit more about strings